brkrishna/freelance/oicp/README.md

 This portal helps Sristi track its vendors, products, organic certificates and acts as a single window repository

 ## Technology stack
-- Code Igniter, Bonfire, MySQL
+- PHP Code Igniter, Bonfire, MySQL